bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Pivot tables

 Pivot tables come in handy to analyze data quickly and in an organized manner.
-Let's pretend that we are interested in comparing the average heart rate and the count of diabetics for each activity category (sedentary, mild and moderate activity) from the earlier used dataset [Dementia Patient Health,Prescriptions ML Dataset](https://www.kaggle.com/datasets/kaggler2412/dementia-patient-health-and-prescriptions-dataset).
+Let's pretend that we are interested in comparing the average heart rate and the count of diabetics for each activity category (sedentary, mild and moderate activity) from the earlier used [dataset](./files_08_data_analysis/file01_dementia_patients_health_data.csv).

 We can select the table.
 Than choose insert > Pivot table: